Author: Justine Jablonska, Content Director, IBM Industries

 She remains optimistic, however, and has promised to share when she does record her first frog.

-A year into FrogID’s launch, users have found 170 species and more than 45,000 frogs have been verified—and those numbers grow weekly.
+Since FrogID’s launch, users have found 193 species and 141,759 frogs have been verified.
 The goal for the project’s entirety of five years is 200,000 frog recordings.
 According to Dr Rowley, they’re well on their way to exceed that target.
 Other targets include a number of species, number of repeat recordings from places, and ensuring that calls are received from each species across Australia.